Capo80/CTF-Writeups/gpn_2024/parabox/README.md

 ### TLDR

 Challenge is a Game Boy Color ROM containing a version of the Parabox game, objective is to win the game on the server by sending the correct moves.
-There are a total of 8 level and some are impossible trough normal playing, but with some reversing i was able to find 3 vulnerabilities that can be used to beat the game.
+The objecctive of the game is to position some boxes and the player in the corrrect positions, for each level we can traverse 3 maps, the main screen plus 2 paraboxes which we can enter, one blue, one green.
+There are a total of 8 levels and some are impossible trough normal playing, but with some reversing i was able to find 3 vulnerabilities that can be used to beat the game.

 The 3 vulns are:
-- The game saves a list of moves from the players which overwrite the position of the victory square, can be used to beat the "Impossible" level which has an unreachable finish;
+- The game saves a list of moves, we can overflow this list by 1 simply by playing the game and overwrite the position of the victory square which is saved immediatly after, can be used to beat the "Impossible" level which has an unreachable finish;
-- To implemented the undo feature the game periodically saves a copy of the map, if a level has less areas of its predecessor when we undo we will copy in an additional area from it, this can be used on the "Missing" level which has impossible constraints;
+- To implemented the undo feature the game periodically saves a copy of each map, when redo is pressed the copy is restored and the moves are replyed, if a level has less maps of its predecessor when we undo we will copy in an additional map from it overwriting some memory, this can be used on the "Missing" level which has impossible constraints;
 - In the "Last Hurdle" boxes have a connection where they should not;

 An overall interesting challenge which included both reversing and some very easy pwning.